Xelezard/btel/README.md

 ```
 where target and no_target are the colors for blocks when being targeted or not

-any border type from the '' enum can be used for border_type
+any border type from the 'tui::widgets::BorderType' enum can be used for border_type
 ### Syntax highlighting
 You can configure which file extensions get highlighted with internal highlighting like this:
 ```